All Episodes

 This is not to say that the federal response was an adequate one, but we need to take this as a sign that maybe the problem has very little to do with racism and a lot to do with mindset.

-Something in life has not only affected black mobility in business, but black mobility in education as well.
+The mindset that one is owed something in life has not only affected black mobility in business, but black mobility in education as well.

 Remember Ward Churchill?

-After leaving the fishing boats, I attended graduate school, University of Colorado, Boulder.
+After leaving the fishing boats, I attended graduate school, University of Colorado Boulder.

 And although I never met him, Ward Churchill, in addition to teaching in the ethnic studies department, helped to develop and organize the minority writing program.